 2.2.8 Do I, as the agent for an insider, have to file a power of attorney for insider reports filed on SEDI?
+[Revised August 19, 2005]

-No. However, if you, as an agent, are filing an insider report in paper (under the temporary hardship exemption or otherwise - see question 4.3.1.6), you still need to file with the relevant Securities Commission a power of attorney.
-The CSA intend to amend NI 55-102 so that you will not need to file a power of attorney for an insider report filed in paper under the temporary hardship exemption.
+No. However, if you, as an agent, are filing an insider report in paper in certain circumstances (see question 4.3.1.6), you still need to file with the relevant securities regulatory authority a power of attorney.
+However, subsection 4.1(3) of NI 55-102 provides that an agent does not need to file a power of attorney for an insider report of an individual filed in paper under the temporary hardship exemption.